voice lessons, singing lessons and theory lessons

 Q. I am feeling under the weather but can still kind of sing - should I come in?

 A. NO!
 Please stay home!
-This is one instance where we will make an exception to our cancellation policy.
+This is one instance where we will make an exception to our cancellation policy and likely schedule an online lesson instead.

 As we both perform on a fairly regular basis, rely on our voices for our living.
 If we can't sing, we can't work or teach and therefore do not get paid.
 We must remain healthy so that we do not need to cancel or reschedule auditions and performances.
 Please respect our need to remain healthy by staying home if you have a cold or the flu!
 Thank you!